 Here is a closer look at how you can pair lamb’s-ear plants with the following companions to create gorgeous garden displays.

-Russian sage (Perovskia atriplicifolia) is also a member of the mint family with a foliage color that is very similar to lamb’s ears.
+As a member of the mint family, Russian sage (Perovskia atriplicifolia) is a good choice for companion planting with Lamb’s Ear because of its attractive leaves.
 They will, however, add more texture to your garden because their leaves are more delicate and they produce lots of purple flower stalks that can look rather striking alongside the lamb’s ear blooms.

 These sage plants grow well in warm climates and they need plenty of direct sunlight to produce lots of vivid purple flowers.
 If grown in the shade, they won’t produce as many flowers.
 The herbaceous plants will grow well in average soil as long as it drains well and they are also drought tolerant.